nst-guide/terrain/README.md

   in, so that you can see if they exist for the area you're interested in.

 For my purposes, I use the 1 arc-second data initially for testing, but then the 1/3 arc-second data for production use.
+In a couple years, once more of the United States is mapped at 1 meter resolution, I'd suggest considering using 1 meter data where available.

 ### Terrain RGB